LMontalbano/Tests_Services_ITxPT/README.md

 The path to access the executable file is as follows: ``Tests_Services_ITxPT/App/dist/``, then you can simply double-click on the file ``Tests_Services_ITxPT.exe``.

+**Be careful always keep the _"ressources"_ folder in the same directory as the .exe otherwise the software will not be able to launch it !!!**

+_Tip: you can create a shortcut for the .exe so that you don't need to change the location of the "resources" folder_

 You can also launch the software via a terminal:
 - ``$ cd Tests_Services_ITxPT/IHM``
 - ``$ py Tests_Services_ITxPT.pyw``